Max Kepler Preview, Player Props: Twins vs. Athletics

 Athletics Pitching Rankings

-- The Athletics' 5.50 team ERA ranks 29th across all league pitching staffs.
+- The Athletics have a 5.54 team ERA that ranks 29th across all MLB pitching staffs.

-- Athletics pitchers combine to rank 25th in baseball in home runs surrendered (204 total, 1.3 per game).
+- Athletics pitchers combine to surrender 206 total home runs at a clip of 1.3 per game (fifth-most in the league).

-- The right-hander last pitched on Wednesday against the Seattle Mariners, when he threw five innings, allowing two earned runs while giving up four hits.
+- The right-hander last appeared on Wednesday against the Seattle Mariners, when he threw 4 2/3 innings, allowing five earned runs while giving up six hits.

-- In 20 games this season, the 29-year-old has a 4.29 ERA and 9 strikeouts per nine innings, while giving up a batting average of .288 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.